mitpolsci-cirl/causal-discovery/README.md

 ## classification of CD methods

 ### 1. Score-based
-- generate a number of candidate causal graphs, assign a score to each, and select a final graph based on the scores. (combinatoric & search base)
+- generate a number of candidate causal graphs, assign a score to each, and select a final graph with the highest score. (combinatoric & search base)

 ### 2. Constraint-based algorithms
 - construct the causal structure based on conditional independence constraints,